anshikaa0504/cybersec_task1_nmap_scan/README.md

 ## Description
 This repository contains the completed Task 1 for the Cybersecurity Internship:
 - Network reconnaissance on my local network using Nmap.
-- Optional packet capture with Wireshark.
+- Optional packet capture summarized in a sanitized brief file.
 - Analysis of open ports, services, and potential security risks.

 ## Files